hungptit/java-experiments/slides/java.optimization.tips.md

 <!-- Forget about all of your intuitions.
 The modern computer architecture is complex and the only intuition is to measure it. -->

 ---
-# #3 - Use profilers to find the bottle-neck
+# #3 - Use a profiler to find the real bottleneck

 --